dmose/mc-nodejs-docs/threat-model.md

 npm packages often have a substantially larger dependency set than packages in other ecosystems, but this varies greatly.
-As an example, there are a variety of JavaScript bundlers in the ecosystem.  rollup, is specifically focussed on ES modules; webpack is more of Swiss army knife.
+As an example, there are a variety of JavaScript bundlers in the ecosystem.  rollup is specifically focussed on ES modules; webpack is more of Swiss army knife.
 As of this writing, rollup has 3 total dependencies, while webpack has 304.